 - Keeping 50% free space on the disks used to store Cassandra data is important.
 Cassandra has background processes that require sufficient disk space.

 Kinetic Supports running Cassandra on one of the following Linux distributions:

 - RedHat Enterprise Linux (RHEL) 8 or higher

 - Set maximum open files to 100000

-It is important not run Cassandra on any of the less popular Linux distributions unless you conduct extensive testing.
+- Running Cassandra on any of the less popular Linux distributions without conducting extensive testing

-Do not deploy Cassandra on older versions unless you have previous experience with the older distribution in a production environment.
+- Deploying Cassandra on older OS versions unless you have previous experience with the older distribution in a production environment

 On each of the servers which will be running Cassandra, verify or install :